CalvEngIO/CalvEngIO-Eagle-Libraries/README.md

 # CalvEngIO-Eagle-Libraries

-Sparkfun has a really cool tutorial on installing custom EAGLE libraries: https://learn.sparkfun.com/tutorials/how-to-install-and-setup-eagle/using-the-sparkfun-libraries
+Sparkfun has a really cool tutorial on installing custom EAGLE libraries.
+However, DO NOT de-select the other libraries.
+As in, do not click on "lbr" and select "Use none": https://learn.sparkfun.com/tutorials/how-to-install-and-setup-eagle/using-the-sparkfun-libraries

 Made with tons of help from Sparkfun's and Adafruit's EAGLE libraries.
 Make sure to check out their website and support their development! https://www.sparkfun.com/ https://www.adafruit.com/